-Applicants who have completed Step I will schedule an appointment to take the TEAS test.
-Students can sign up for the TEAS online via the admissions page on the WCC website.
+Applicants who have completed Step I will schedule an appointment to take the Test of Essential Academic Skills (TEAS) test.
+Students can sign up for the TEAS online via the Information for Allied Health Students page of the College website.
 Applicants are allowed to take the TEAS twice in a 12 month period at least 30 days apart.
 The highest TEAS score taken within the last two years will be used for ranking.
 TEAS scores more than two years old will not be accepted.

-- A. Applicants will be required to pay a \$65.00 testing fee to the Business Office (F-101) - B. Picture ID and payment receipt must be presented at the time of testing. - C. Applicants who opt to take the TEAS at another institution must submit final TEAS scores by the March 15 deadline in order for them to be considered. - D. Surgical Technology applicants must achieve a 50% on the overall adjusted score.
+- A. Applicants will be required to pay a \$65.00 testing fee to the Business Office (F-101) - B. Picture ID and payment receipt must be presented at the time of testing. - C. Applicants who opt to take the TEAS at another institution must submit final TEAS scores by the March 31 deadline in order for them to be considered. - D. Surgical Technology applicants must achieve a 50% on the overall adjusted score, prior to the March 15 deadline to be considered for admission to the program.